tiddhacker/LLM_Evaluation_Framework/README.md

 answer_correctness:	Checks if the answer is semantically correct compared to the reference.

 ====

-In chatGPT search "how to create vertex api in google and set path for GOOGLE_APPLICATION_CREDENTIALS step by step"
+Search "how to create vertex api in google and set path for GOOGLE_APPLICATION_CREDENTIALS step by step"

 Reference:
  ==========